mindspore-ai/docs/tutorials/source_en/use/data_preparation/loading_the_datasets.md

 ## Loading Datasets of a Specific Data Format

 ### MindSpore Data Format
-MindSpore supports reading of datasets stored in MindSpore data format, that is, `MindRecord` which has better performance and features.
+MindSpore supports reading datasets stored in MindSpore data format, such as reading datasets stored in `MindRecord`.
+By this nature, MindSpore may have better performance and characteristics.
-> For details about how to convert datasets to the MindSpore data format, see the [Converting the Dataset to MindSpore Data Format](converting_datasets.md).
+> For details about how to convert datasets to the MindSpore data format, see [Converting the Dataset to MindSpore Data Format](converting_datasets.md).

 To read a dataset using the `MindDataset` object, perform the following steps: